jorgworkrepo/3sem_javascript_exercises/DOMEVENTS.md

     ....
 ```

-When each individual button is clicked, the div next to it, should be given a new color.
+For each button that is clicked, the div next to it, should get a new color.

 </br>